ErenYeager29/AD-CRTeamer/depth/AMSI.md

 # Open the beacon and go to the flagged offset
 hexedit ~/lab/amsi/beacon_raw.exe
-# Ctrl+G â†’ enter offset: 0x3A10
+# Ctrl+G → enter offset: 0x3A10
 # Change the bytes shown by ThreatCheck to something else
 # (Even changing 1-2 bytes often defeats the signature)
-# Save â†’ retest with ThreatCheck â†’ repeat until clean
+# Save → retest with ThreatCheck → repeat until clean
 ```

 ---

-## SECTION 18 â€” Donut: Converting .NET Tools to Shellcode
+## SECTION 18 — Donut: Converting .NET Tools to Shellcode

-**ðŸ”· WHAT**
+**🔷 WHAT**

-Donut is a tool that takes any Windows executable or .NET assembly and converts it into **position-independent shellcode** â€” raw machine code bytes that can be injected into any process's memory and executed without the OS loader.
+Donut is a tool that takes any Windows executable or .NET assembly and converts it into **position-independent shellcode** — raw machine code bytes that can be injected into any process's memory and executed without the OS loader.

 ```
 SharpHound.exe (PE file, 500KB)
-          â†“ Donut
+          ↓ Donut
 SharpHound.bin (shellcode, ~520KB)
-          â†“
+          ↓
 Inject into any process (notepad.exe, explorer.exe, etc.)
-          â†“
+          ↓
 Shellcode runs SharpHound inside that process
 No file written to disk.
 No process named SharpHound.exe.
 ```

-**ðŸ”¶ WHY**
+**🔶 WHY**

-Static file signatures scan PE files â€” executables with specific headers (`MZ` header, Import Table, Section headers).
+Static file signatures scan PE files — executables with specific headers (`MZ` header, Import Table, Section headers).
 Shellcode is raw bytes with no PE structure.
 Defender's static scanner does not recognise it the same way.

-Additionally, when shellcode runs inside an existing process (like `notepad.exe`), the process list shows `notepad.exe` â€” not your tool's name.
+Additionally, when shellcode runs inside an existing process (like `notepad.exe`), the process list shows `notepad.exe` — not your tool's name.
 Behavioural detections that watch for specific process names are defeated.

-**âš”ï¸ HOW**
+**⚔️ HOW**

 Install Donut on Kali: